 In addition to the Term Facility referred to above, Isbank provided other sub-loans in the form of a General Cash and Non-Cash Credit Agreement ("Subordinated Loans") with a maximum facility of €10,000k, subject to a 1.4% nominal rate of interest with the various drawdowns maturing at different dates depending on the respective draw-down date.
-The total balance payable on the sub-loans as at 31 December 2016 amounts to €8,495 (2015: €8,495).
+The total balance payable on the sub-loans as at 31 December 2017 amounts to €6,525k (2016: €8,495k).

 The Subordinated Loans are secured by cash pledges by the shareholders of IC Cesme.
-The Company's parent company ("CNMIL") acts as a guarantor and sponsor of IC Cesme's repayment obligations under the Term Facility and the Subordinated Loans to the extent of 45% (reflective of the Company's beneficial interest in IC Cesme) for any failure by IC Cesme to honour repayments.
+The cash pledge continues to be held in the name of the Company's parent ("CNMIL"), but in terms of the sale agreement, the Company has lodged an equivalent sum with CNMIL in anticipation of Isbank agreeing to complete the legal formalities relating to this substitution, which has not yet been completed.
+Accordingly CNMIL acts as a guarantor and sponsor of IC Cesme's repayment obligations under the Term Facility and the Subordinated Loans to the extent of 45% (reflective of the Company's beneficial interest in IC Cesme) for any failure by IC Cesme to honour repayments.

-As at the date of acquisition of the 45% interest in IC Cesme, the Company indemnified CNMIL in the event that Isbank enforces any of its rights under the Term Facility and has irrevocably instructed and authorized the Company's parent company to hold and apply the cash pledge in conformity with all the obligations under the Isbank documents.
+In the meantime, the Company indemnified CNMIL in the event that Isbank enforces any of its rights under the Term Facility and has irrevocably instructed and authorized the Company's Parent company to hold and apply the cash pledge in conformity with all the obligations under the Isbank documents.